TUDelft-IN4303-2017/TUDelft-IN4303-2017.github.io/assignments/ms3/lab10.md

 ### Grading

-You can earn up to 10 points for your Jasmin program and up to 90 points for your code generator:
+You can earn up to 20 points for your Jasmin program and up to 70 points for your code generator:

 * transformation (50 points)
     * program (2 points)
     * main class (18 points)
     * main method (13 points)
     * print statement (17 points)
-* challenges (5 points)
+* challenge (20 points)

-    * automatic code generation (5 points)
+You can earn up to 10 points for the quality of your code.
+We focus on readability in general, meaningful variable names and the consistent use of Stratego paradigms.
+We pay special attention on the treatment of lists in your code.
+We will consider the fact that Stratego is new to you.

 ### Early Feedback